-- o The Notes are designed for investors who are willing to forego interest payments on the Notes in exchange for the ability to participate in possible increases in the settlement price of the then current front-month light, sweet crude oil futures contract traded on the New York Mercantile Exchange ("NYMEX").
-Investors must also be willing to risk losing up to \$.50 per unit of their investment if the price of the front-month light, sweet crude oil futures contract decreases or does not increase sufficiently over the term of the Notes. - o 95% principal protection on the maturity date. - o There will be no payments prior to the maturity date and we cannot redeem the Notes prior to the maturity date. - o The Notes will not be listed on any securities exchange. - o The Notes will be senior unsecured debt securities of Merrill Lynch & Co., Inc. and part of a series entitled "Medium-Term Notes, Series C" and will have the CUSIP No. - o The settlement date is expected to be February , 2006.
+- The Notes are designed for investors who believe that the settlement price of the then current front-month light, sweet crude oil futures contract traded on the New York Mercantile Exchange ("NYMEX") will decrease over the term of the Notes.
+Investors must be willing to forego interest payments on the Notes prior to the maturity date and accept a return that will not exceed the limit described in this pricing supplement. - 100% principal protection on the maturity date. - There will be no payments prior to the maturity date and we cannot redeem the Notes prior to the maturity date. - The Notes will not be listed on any securities exchange. - The Notes will be senior unsecured debt securities of Merrill Lynch & Co., Inc. and part of a series entitled "Medium-Term Notes, Series C".
+The Notes will have the CUSID No.: - The settlement date for the Notes is expected to be August , 2006.